diagrams/diagrams-doc/manual/diagrams-manual.rst

 >   where dot       = circle 0.2 # fc black
 >         mkPoint x = P (x,x^2)

-`cat` is like an iterated version of `beside`, which takes a direction vector and a list of diagrams, laying out the diagrams beside one another in a row.
-The local origins of the subdiagrams will be placed along a straight line in the direction of the given vector.
+`cat` is an iterated version of `beside`, which takes a direction vector and a list of diagrams, laying out the diagrams beside one another in a row.
+The local origins of the subdiagrams will be placed along a straight line in the direction of the given vector, and the local origin of the first diagram in the list will be used as the local origin of the final result.

 .. class:: dia-lhs